okeefem3/firebase-workshop-web/README.md

 Stackblitz link
 https://stackblitz.com/github/okeefem3/firebase-workshop-web/tree/connect-to-firebase

 # Development environment set up
+## Please do before coming to the workshop
 * Download Node, we recommend the LTS version
     * https://nodejs.org/en/
 * Open a terminal window and verify that you have npm installed with `npm -v`